meskarune/autobot/README.md

 To-do:

-SASL auth/CertFP auth
+* SASL auth

-Refactor TCP listener
+* CertFP auth

-Add logger
+* Add logger

-Make modular so scripts can be loaded from a directory and be used by the bot
+* Make modular so scripts can be loaded from a directory and be used by the bot

-Refactor OP's check to loop through connected channels and check if the user has OP's in any of them, if yes, then isOper is True - maybe should skip this and just have a mod list in configuration?
+Refactor irc channel OP check to loop through connected channels and check if the user has OPs in any of them, if yes, then isOper is True - maybe should skip this and just have a mod list in configuration?